childtheme/codesupple/README.md

-# Welcome to My CodeSupply Plugins Page! 🎉
+# Welcome to My Plugins Page! 🎉

 Explore a collection of helpful plugins designed to enhance your WordPress experience.
 Simply navigate to the branches or links below to download plugins and detailed instructions.